 Leadership is broadly defined as the acts of anyone who steps out of their regular tasks to help and motivate others.
 Leadership in our industry narrative has typically meant dominant and accomplished operators whose powers were granted from high up.
 But there is a movement towards servant-minded and quietly inspiring leadership types where powers are granted from lower down.
 This version plays out in organisations that have created inclusive and psychologically safe conditions and help people with their resilience during tough times.

-Together, and when used effectively, we believe these two elements will create a clear measurable edge for an investment organisation, which is why we will continue to focus on culture as part of our research, have launched the next phase of The Power of Culture study and are welcoming institutional investment organisation participants to join it.
+Together, and when used effectively, we believe these two elements will create a clear measurable edge for an investment organisation, which is why the Institute is focusing on culture as part of our 2020 research agenda, and have launched The power of culture study.

 Research and further content

-This white paper builds on the The impact of culture on institutional investors research and contains the findings of The power of culture study, which involved 15 asset managers and asset owners.
+This whitepaper builds on the The power of culture study, which involved 15 asset managers and asset owners.
 These leader organisations joined the study in various ways to better understand their own cultural signature and leadership, where they sit on a spectrum and how they could sharpen their own competitive edge.

 Culture is a unique ingredient in the struggle for competitive advantage among institutional investment organisations.
 There are ways for culture to be managed and developed over time but it will take focus, patience, leadership and process.